sanketvgh/akash-technolabs-internship-task-solutions/Day-2/README.md

 4. Write a PHP program to reverse given string.
 5. Write a PHP program to reverse given number.
 6. Write a PHP program that demonstrate the use of switch statement.
+7. Write a PHP program that demonstrate the use of if else.
+8. Write a PHP program to check if a year is leap year or not.